 After ten years, the punishment for 3rd DUI in California will depend on various factors.
 These factors include the driver’s driving history, the severity of the current DUI offense, and whether or not there were any aggravating circumstances surrounding the incident.

 Generally, a 3rd DUI offense will result in a minimum sentence of 6 months up to 1 year in county jail.
-The more serious offenses may result in 2-3 years or more.
-In addition to jail time, drivers may also be required to install an ignition interlock device as part of their sentence.
+The more serious crimes may result in 2-3 years or more.
+In addition to jail time, drivers may be required to install an ignition interlock device as part of their sentence.

 What Is the Punishment for a 3rd DUI in California While on Probation?

 Punishment consists of a minimum of three years in jail and a maximum of ten years in state prison.